uploadcare/file-uploader/README.md

 - Web components for media content representation: audio, video, image galleries, etc.
 - etc.

-### Supported browsers

-uc-blocks are supported and tested in all major modern desktop and mobile browsers:

-- Chrome
-- Firefox
-- Safari
-- Edge
-- Opera
-- etc.

-[Internet Explorer](https://uploadcare.com/blog/uploadcare-stops-internet-explorer-support/) is outdated and not supported anymore.

 ## ⚙️ Installation and start

 ### NPM